Marco0201/Network-Hunt/README.md

 Network Hunt is a website that lets you manage the job applications and networking you've been doing or will do.

+# Techs used

+This project was made using Html, Css, Javascript and Bootstrap for the frontend.
+I used Python and Django to make the backend, and Postgresql for the database.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to create a virtual environment: